-One thing to love about Vancouver is that there is something always to look forward to — as soon as the summer ends, it’s time to look forward to the winter again.
-For many, October and November are the most challenging months of the year as there’s not a whole lot to do.
-Vancouver is paradise for winter sports enthusiasts as it offers a range of activities from snowboarding, downhill and cross-country skiing, snow-shoeing, tobogganing, tubing and much more.
+One thing to love about Vancouver is that there is always something to look forward to — as soon as the summer ends, it’s time to look forward to the winter again.
+Vancouver is paradise for winter sports enthusiasts, as it offers a range of activities from snowboarding, downhill and cross-country skiing, snow-shoeing, tobogganing, tubing and more.

-Having access to the North Shore mountains within 30 minutes of Vancouver and the famous Whistler only two hours’ drive away means that Vancouver is perfect for people who appreciate the outdoors, by summer and winter.
+Having access to the North Shore mountains within thirty minutes of Vancouver, and the famous Whistler only two hours’ drive away, means that Vancouver is perfect for people who appreciate the outdoors.
 Spending a weeknight sliding down a mountain under floodlights with spectacular views of the Lions Gate Bridge, Downtown and the entire Lower Mainland is one of the greatest things about Vancouver.
-Go on, try it and tell me how good it feels to live in a city that can offer this.
 Winter is no longer a dark and dreary time.
 When it rains in the city, it means it’s snowing on the mountain — so get outside and enjoy what nature has to offer!

 Some suggestions on where to go to get geared up for winter sports in Vancouver: